Banshee1221/baobab-ansible/README.md

 This ansible playbook is used to deploy a production-ready [Baobab LIMS](https://github.com/BaobabLims/baobab.lims) instance onto a server.

-**NB: Please note that this will deploy Baobab and Nginx onto each machine listed in your ansible hosts file.
-This playbook does not currently support additional features other than a blanket deployment onto a single host.**

-**It is currently recommended to only use a single server for this playbook.**
+**THIS IS AN EARLY RELEASE.
+It is currently recommended to only use this playbook against a single Ubuntu 16.04 server.
+Nothing else is tested!**

+## TODO

+- [ ] Support more Linux flavors for deployment
+- [ ] Additional configuration parameters for Nginx

 ## Usage